The Secret to Making Iced Tea

 • If water clouds right after brewing, lower brewing temperature.

-Here are two items Not to use when making iced tea!
+Here are two items Not to use when making your iced brew !

 • Do not use a cast iron or aluminum pot.